Benson516/CarND-PID-Control-Project/writeup_proj_8.md

 The tunning process was done manually by hand, according to the above mentioned properties.
 The reasons for not using calculation or auto-tunning technologies like Twiddle are listed below
 - The control plant of this problem is nonlinear, and its parameters are unknown to me; therefore, it is hard to theoretically design the parameter.
 - The PID problem contains only 3 parameters to be found.
 It's a relatively small searching space, which is possible for manually searching.
-- The performance of the closed-loop system will plateau when the parameters are within certain region; therefore, there is not need to find the exact optimal solution.
+- The performance of the closed-loop system will plateau when the parameters are within certain region; therefore, it may be unnecessary to find an exact optimal solution unless critical application.